 Zoho CRM is part of a larger platform that includes HR, accounting, operations, and more, placing it in a similar bracket to NetSuite.
 It’s accomplished this while still maintaining low overhead costs, thanks to its remote-first work environment.

 That prioritization of decentralized collaboration carries over to their suite of software solutions, including their CRM.
-With features and tools comparable to its peers in this list, but with the added bonus of designing the platform to function across time zones and national boundaries.
+Zoho offers features and tools comparable to its peers, but with the added bonus of designing the platform to function across time zones and national boundaries.

 Zoho pros and cons